Entrepreneurial scientists scoop prize money at competition finals

 "It's definitely made us think differently about possible career paths.
 We've met so many people along the way who could be invaluable to our future careers, but not only that we've had fun and really enjoyed it.
 We would definitely recommend it."

-The winners of Environment YES, also receiving a £2,500 prize and the opportunity to attend an Indigo Business Solutions training programme, were PhageOff from the University of Newcastle, with their idea for using bacteriophages – viruses – to target and kill the bacteria responsible for causing build up and corrosion in oil and gas pipelines.
+The winners of Environment YES, also receiving a £2,500 prize and the opportunity to attend an Indigo Business Solutions training programme, were PhageOff from Newcastle University, with their idea for using bacteriophages – viruses – to target and kill the bacteria responsible for causing build up and corrosion in oil and gas pipelines.

 Managing Director Stephen Edwards said: "We entered Environment YES as we wanted to learn more about how our research could be used in business, and to learn things about business strategy, marketing, IP.
 All the things you get as part of Environment YES and the other YES competitions.